tanmoy27112000/flutter_web_base/README.md

   </p>

   <p>
-  Made with responsiveness and usablity in mind with <a href="https://flutter.dev">Flutter 💙</a>
+  Made with responsiveness and usability in mind with <a href="https://flutter.dev">Flutter 💙</a>
   </p>
 </div>